BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 Step 5: Examples
 ================
-You can now compile the firmware, synthesize the design and send it to the device:
+You can now compile the firmware, synthesize the design and send it to the device.
+Plug the device in a USB port, then:
 ```
 $make ICESTICK
 ```